devKaos117/Kronos.py/README.md

 ### Summary <a name = "about-summary"></a>
 Kronos is a Python utility package for dealing with time, analysis and logging.
 It was designed to simplify the development of robust, high-performance applications with clean observability and controlled resource usage.

-Improvements: deque in RateLimiter instead of manualy managing ts.
 Implementations: Measuring and recording time intervals; logging packets with socket info.

 ### Features <a name = "about-features"></a>